 Nothing better than that!

-2 pounds lean Ground Beef
+- 2 pounds lean ground beef

-1/4 cup finely chopped fresh Parsley
+- 1/4 cup finely chopped parsley

-- 1/3 cup grated Parmesan Cheese
+- 1/3 cup grated parmesan

 Preheat oven to 350 degrees.

-At this point you can place in preheated 350 degree oven and bake for 1 hour or you can cover tightly with plastic wrap, pushing plastic wrap down on to top of meatloaf leaving no room for air, then follow up with a tight layer of aluminum foil, label with a marker (Italian Meatloaf =thaw, remove cover, bake at 350 degrees for 1 hour), place in freezer for up to 3 months.Or place in refrigerator to bake up later if you are meal prepping for the week.
+- At this point you can place in preheated 350 degree oven and bake for 1 hour.You can also cover tightly with plastic wrap, pushing plastic wrap down on to top of meatloaf leaving no room for air, then follow up with a tight layer of aluminum foil, label with a marker (Italian Meatloaf =thaw, remove cover, bake at 350 degrees for 1 hour), place in freezer for up to 3 months.Or place in refrigerator to bake up later if you are meal prepping for the week.

-I do love you all!
 Thanks so much for taking the time to stop by.
 XO Sheila